 12+ In a recent blog post, Repurposed Writing (August 2019), I discussed how I'd repurposed a short story written for a writer's circle in the early-1990s.
 The tutor panned it at the time as "too vague", but I still liked aspects of the writing.
 So I cut out the "vague" bits and changed the tense from past to present for more immediacy.

-After publishing the piece (Escape to the Beach, Tall And True 2019), I mentioned to a writer friend how I'd changed the tense.
+After publishing Escape to the Beach on Tall And True, I mentioned how I'd changed the tense to a writer friend.
 There was a sharp intake of breath, and he commented it must have been a chore.
 Fortunately, not, because it was a short-short story, microfiction, so it didn't take long to edit.